UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 Then start OpenTOSCA according to the instructions in the <https://github.com/OpenTOSCA/opentosca-docker> repository.

 :bangbang: Remember the `PUBLIC_HOSTNAME` from this step!
-In most cases the public hostname will be the IP address of your computer, e.g., something like `111.112.113.114`.
+In most cases, the public hostname will be the IP address of your computer, e.g., something like `111.112.113.114`.

 ### 2. Creating the Service Template